bigbadcon/bbc-11ty/src/faq.md

 ---

+## Will Big Bad Con return in-person in 2022?

+We hope so!
+We don't know yet what 2022 will look like.
+We will base our decision on the advice of health experts.

 ## Will there be a Dealer Room or Small Press Showcase at Big Bad Online?

 Big Bad Online 2021 is a more focused event than our in-person Big Bad Con.
 With Big Bad Online we wanted to have a different event showcasing diverse speakers from across the game community.
 Several small press designers will be speakers at this event.
 We hope to bring back our in-person Big Bad Con in 2022, with a lively dealer area and small press spotlight.